enkidevs/curriculum/spreadsheets/beginner/introduction/README.md

 name: Introduction

-description: Learn what Excel is and what it can do
+description: Learn more about spreadsheets and how they can help you.

 insights:
   - what-is-excel